 The Air Force standard Physical Fitness Assessment (PFA), also known as the Tier 1 PFA, tests muscular endurance and cardiorespiratory endurance.
-It also measures abdominal circumference (AC) to assess body composition.
-The PFA consists of 3 events: A 1.5-mile run, 1 minute of push-ups, and 1 minute of sit-ups.
+The PFA consists of 3 events: a test of cardiorespiratory endurance with either a 1.5-mile run or 20-meter shuttle run, a push-up assessment doing either 1 minute of standard push-ups or 2 minutes of hand-release push-ups, and a core-muscle endurance test doing either 1 minute of traditional sit-ups, 2 minutes of cross-leg reverse crunches, or a plank exercise for maximum time.
 Learn more about the training principles that will help you get ready for the Tier 1 PFA.

 For the push-up and sit-up events, basic core stability will be half the battle.
 For both exercises, start with a base core-strengthening program.
 Then work on chest and arm muscle endurance to do push-ups.

-For the sit-ups, general core strengthening programs are just as effective at improving sit-up performance in a PFA as training by doing sit-ups in every workout.
+For the sit-ups, crunches, or plank, general core-strengthening programs are just as effective at improving sit-up performance in a PFA as training by doing sit-ups in every workout.
 The benefit comes from the reduced strain on your back and hip flexor muscles that can possibly lead to pain or injury.

 When training to improve your muscular endurance, it might help to focus on one muscle group at a time, rather than doing supersets (a group of exercises one right after the other) of muscle groups.
 Supersets, while efficient time-wise, build in too much rest for each specific muscle group to fully train for muscular endurance.

-Cardiorespiratory endurance (CRE), what you’re training when you do aerobic exercise, is the key area of fitness measured in the 1.5-mile run.
-Although you’ll be tested on your ability to run 1.5 miles within the standard, activities like tennis, hiking, swimming, and biking can help improve your CRE.
-(They can make training more fun if you don’t like to run, too.)
-Adding variety can also make it easier to train if you have bad hips, knees, or ankles, because it reduces the forces on those joints.
-If you have nagging pain or injuries but you don’t have a profile exempting you from the 1.5-mile run, swimming, biking, and rowing are great ways to keep up your CRE.
-You should still run a couple times every 2 weeks, but it doesn’t need to be the focus of your training.
+Cardiorespiratory endurance (CRE) is the key area of fitness measured in the 1.5-mile run and 20-meter shuttle.
+Although you’ll be tested on your ability to run fast enough to meet the standard, activities like tennis, hiking, swimming, and biking can help improve your CRE.
+(In addition, they can make training more fun if you don’t like to run.)
+Adding variety can also make it easier to train if you have bad hips, knees, or ankles because it reduces the forces on those joints.
+If you have nagging pain or injuries but don’t have a profile exempting you from the two running events, swimming, biking, and rowing are great ways to keep up your CRE.
+You should still run a couple times every 2 weeks, but it doesn’t necessarily need to be the focus of your training.

 Run training to improve speed is also good for improving your CRE.
 When designing your training program, try not to get tunnel vision and think speed workouts are only for speed.
 Remember to track your total mileage during a speed workout, and avoid adding another 2–3 mile run to the end of it so you don’t overtrain and increase your risk of injury.